andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

 <h1>Hiring News</h1>
 I am hiring for a [research associate](https://jobs.mayoclinic.org/job/rochester/research-associate-multimodal-ai-for-oncology/33647/85322167136) in multimodal <span class="small-caps">ai</span> for oncology and a [research fellow](https://jobs.mayoclinic.org/job/rochester/research-fellow-ai-and-data-analytics-aida-radiation-oncology/33647/80077797392) in the Mayo Clinic <span class="small-caps">ai</span> and Data Analytics team.
-Candidates must have (or will soon be completing) a <span class="small-caps">p</span>h.<span class="small-caps">d.</span>, and have <span class="small-caps">ai</span> expertise.
+Applicants must have (or will soon be completing) a <span class="small-caps">p</span>h.<span class="small-caps">d.</span>, and have <span class="small-caps">ai</span> expertise.
 Feel free to reach out via email if you have any questions.

 <h1>Experience</h1>